TheChaoticJan/Warriors/README.md

 Here some things this plugin does:

-- Enabling "No-Damage" while wearing a full Protection IV Armor
+- Enabling "No-Damage" while wearing a full `Protection IV` Armor
-- Usual QoL Commands, like /feed, /heal, /enderchest and much more
+- Usual QoL Commands, like `/feed`, `/heal`, `/enderchest` and much more...
-- An own Ecosystem using Experience Bottles as a Ressource
+- An own `Ecosystem` using Experience Bottles as a Ressource

 And a lot more...